-• The ERIC reports were provided to Registrars by the Secretary of State's office twice this year.
+The ERIC reports were provided to Registrars by the Secretary of State's office this year.
 These reports identify those voters who have not voted in over 4 fours, have changed their address locally, or have moved out of state without notifying the Registrars.
-It requires well in excel of 32 hours of effort to complete this process each time it is done but is necessary to ensure that the official voter list is as accurate and up-to-date as possible.
+It requires a great deal of effort to complete this process each time it is done but is necessary to ensure that the official voter list is as accurate and up to date as possible.
+We use these reports in addition to the ones provided for our canvass at the beginning of the year.